 India has many local bacterias and viruses that your immune system might can’t handle – and therefore it’s good to be prepared before arriving.

 Since many of India’s people can´t afford to keep a good hygiene, then it’s extra important for you to be careful with your hygiene.
 There are many explanations why it’s easy to get sick in India – but here are some of the biggest reasons;

-- Many of the Indian people wipe their bottom with their hand after using the toilet.
+- Most Indian people wash their bottom with their hand after using the toilet

 What you should do to avoid food poisoning in India:

-Always use hand sanitizer before your meal.
+Always use hand sanitizer or wash your hands with soap before your meal.
 It applies at all time and not only when eating breakfast, lunch, or dinner.
 Even when you eat a light snack you should use hand sanitizer if you haven’t washed your hands with soap.

 Don’t drink tap water and don’t order drinks with ice

 It’s important not to drink the tap water in India since it contains several bacterias that we can’t handle.
 Tap water is actually one of the most common reasons why people get sick.
 A tip is also not to brush your teeth with tap water nor order drinks with ice to prevent food poisoning.